-The following two chapters are a detailed, step-by-step guide to create and design your own project with Option C Basic.
-This chapter will help you familiarize yourself with the Option C Basic environment and will describe in detail how to create a New Project and how to add new items to it.
-Next chapter will focus on how to enter information and historic data.
+The following two chapters are a detailed, step-by-step guide to create and design your own project with Option C. This chapter will help you familiarize yourself with the Option C environment and will describe in detail how to create a New Project and how to add new items to it.
+The next chapter will focus on how to enter information and historic data.

 A project is the equivalent of a "Workbook" in MS Excel®, or a "Document" in MS Word®.
-You can set up and maintain hundreds of projects if you want, but you will likely only have one or a few.
+You can set up and maintain as many projects as you require, from one to hundreds.
 A Project can consist of one building with one meter or of dozens of buildings and meters.